 Jacques DeMolay, the namesake of our organization, was the last Grand Master of the historic Order of the Temple.
-These knights were known as the Templars, and served as protectors of pilgrims traveling to and from the Holy Lands.
-The Templars were both wealthy and influential.
-The French King, Philip the Fourth, was envious of the Templars and wanted their wealth.
+These knights, also known as the Templars, served as protectors of pilgrims traveling to and from the Holy Lands.
+The Templars were both wealthy and influential, which drew the attention of Philip the Fourth, the King of France, who became envious.
 He drafted up charges of sacrilege, or heresy against the church, and ordered the arrest of all Templars in France.

 Frank S. Land

 In January of 1919, Frank S. Land, the future Founder of DeMolay, was introduced to a young man named Louis Lower.
 Louis’s father had passed away and he was in need of a job.
 Frank took him under his wing and hired Louis to work for him at the Scottish Rite Temple.
-In February, Frank had the inspiration to start a club for Louis and some of his friends, held at the Temple.
-Louis had 8 friends that he played baseball with, and brought in to form the club.
+In February, Frank had the inspiration to start a club for Louis and eight of his friends, which would meet at the Temple.
 These nine men are the original nine members of the Order of DeMolay.

-It came time to find a name for this club.
-Frank shared many stories with the young men of inspirational martyrs that the club could be named after.
-The story that the young men enjoyed the most was the one of Jacques DeMolay, which they noted as heroic, loyal, and courageous.
-On March 24, 1919, DeMolay was officially found in Kansas City, Missouri.
-The history of DeMolay continues for more than 100 years, and exists internationally in more than 25 countries worldwide.
+When it came time to find a name for this club, Frank shared many stories with the young men of inspirational martyrs after whom they could name their group.
+The story that the young men enjoyed the most was the one of Jacques DeMolay; they recognized him for his heroism, loyalty, and courage.
+On March 24, 1919, the Order of DeMolay was officially found in Kansas City, Missouri.
+The history of DeMolay has continued for more than 100 years, now an international organization meeting in more than 25 countries.

 100 Years of DeMolay

-Ralph Minehart, known amongst his peers in DeMolay as Uncle Ralph, founded DeMolay in Pennsylvania after a few years of interest.
-The Grand Commandery helped launch DeMolay and served as an early support for Chapters throughout the Commonwealth.
+Ralph Minehart, known among his peers in DeMolay as Uncle Ralph, founded DeMolay in Pennsylvania after a few years of interest.
+The Grand Commandery of Knights Templar of Pennsylvania helped launch DeMolay and served as an early supporter of Chapters throughout the Commonwealth.
 Minehart also served as the first Executive Officer for Pennsylvania DeMolay.